 The path continues downward until you reach the temple again.
 Take the same public transport in reverse to venture back into the city.
 If you go on none of the other adventures listed, this one is a must-do among all the things to do in Taipei!

-Wulai Hot Springs – 烏來温泉
+Soak in the Steam at Wulai Hot Springs – 烏來温泉

-On a cold, rainy, or overcast day, the Wulai Hot Springs are most definitely amongst the best things to do in Taipei.
+On a cold, rainy, or overcast day, the Wulai Hot Springs are most definitely among the best things to do in Taipei.
 We were fortunate enough to have these exact conditions on the day we visited and it couldn’t have been any better!

-To get there from Taipei, take the MRT Green Line to Xindian station.
+Getting there: Take the MRT Green Line to Xindian station.
 Just outside of the station, you’ll find a bus stop just next to the taxis, behind the Information Counter.
 The bus to be looking for is number 849.
 It comes every 15 minutes, so not to worry if you’ve just missed it.
 The stop for the hot springs is Wulai and it costs just 15 NT one way.
 It’s the very last stop, so grab a seat on the right side of the bus and enjoy the river view!